tensorflow/ngraph-bridge/README.md

 ## Build in docker

 Building within docker provides an consistent environment regardless of what os your on, where the environment includes python3.5, tensorflow and ngraph-bridge.
-Using docker as the build environment is integrated into build_tf.py, build_ngtf.py and test_ngtf.py.
-These scripts have docker related options and will reinvoke themselves within a docker container that has mounted the tensorflow and ngraph-bridge directories.
+Using docker as the build environment is integrated into scripts: build_tf.py, build_ngtf.py and test_ngtf.py.
+If these scripts are called with the docker options they will reinvoke themselves within a docker container that has mounted the tensorflow and ngraph-bridge directories.
 Running within docker provides a consistent build environment while allowing the build artifacts to be output to the docker host's directories.
-Usage is shown below:
+Usage for each scripts is shown below:

         ./build_tf.py --build_base

+This option will build a base container image.
+This base container image is used as the build environment.

         ./build_ngtf.py --build_base